allegro/blog/_posts/2024-06-18-the-noisy-hit-compiler.md

 <img width=1000 src="/img/articles/2024-06-18-the-noisy-hit-compiler/c2-threads.png"/>

 What's most important from this sample, is C2 compiler thread, it's the key for our mystery.
-No, let's putt all the pieces together -> what is actually going on in the application.
+Now, let's put all the pieces together -> what is actually going on in the application.

 1. We start the application.
 2. We allow k8s to probe healthcheck endpoint and at some point app is marked as Running.